ThemeBoy/SportsPress/readme.txt

 Translators can contribute new languages to SportsPress through [Transifex](https://www.transifex.com/projects/p/sportspress/).

 = Please Rate, Vote, and Enjoy =
-Your feedback can make a difference!
+Your feedback really makes a difference!
 Thanks :)

 == Installation ==